-We will always tell you if we are going to share your information and who this will be with for example if we are working with another charity to deliver a service.
+We will always tell you if we are going to share your information for example if we are working with another charity to deliver a service.

 You have full control over whether or not you wish to receive information from us.
 On the form on which we collect your information, you can provide only the information you wish to share with us.
 We will always tell you why and how the information will be used.

 We will never contact you for marketing purposes by email, telephone, text message or post if you have told us that you don’t want to be contacted.
 You may change your marketing choices at any time by:

 Writing to us: Leeds Mind, Clarence House, 11 Clarence Road, Horsforth, Leeds, LS18 4LB

 Alternatively, if you have received a newsletter or campaign email, simply click ‘Unsubscribe’ at the bottom of the email.

 You also have the right to object to other processing that we may carry out.
 You can do this by writing, e-mailing or telephoning us using the details provided at the top of this page.
 However, please bear in mind that this may affect our ability to carry out tasks for your benefit.
 For example, if you object to us processing your information for a job vacancy application, this may mean we are unable to process your application.

 Accessing and updating your information, or finding out more

 The accuracy of your information is important to us.
 If you need to correct any information that we hold about you (for example your email address), please contact us using the details at the top of this page.

 We can also tell you what information we hold about you, and how it is processed.
 To do this, please complete a Subject Access Request form, by emailing us at email@example.com